hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 **Exercise**

 1. Change the for loop example above so that it runs on all six FASTQ files.
-2. Change the for loop example above so that it prints out the first line of each file.
+2. Change the for loop example above so that it prints out the first line of all six files.

 ***